ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/joule_setup.md

 ### [Install ROS](#install-ros)

-`Warning` The contents in this chapter corresponds to the Intel® Joule™ which will be the main computer of **TurtleBot3 Waffle**.
+**WARNING:** The contents in this chapter corresponds to the Intel® Joule™ which will be the main computer of **TurtleBot3 Waffle**.
 Do **NOT** apply this instruction to your Remote PC (your desktop PC or laptop).
 {: .notice--warning}

-`Note` This instruction takes about 2 hours to install ROS and related packages for TurtleBot3.
+**NOTE:** This instruction takes about 2 hours to install ROS and related packages for TurtleBot3.
 Elapsed time may vary depending on network environment.
 {: .notice--info}

 ![](/assets/images/platform/turtlebot3/logo_ros.png)

-**Tip :** The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
+**TIP:** The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is Ctrl-Alt-T.
 {: .notice--info}

 **[TurtleBot]** Install ROS